rustle-fu/container-jul27/container-nicf-notes.md

 Similar to above, image should have defined way to receive events from the runtime.
 For example, it should handle SIGTERM and SIGKILL.

+### Containers and persistence

+Containers are ephemeral; their data disappears when they are removed (or just stopped?).
+To persist data, we can:

+- Mount a local directory directly.
+We pass a command line option to docker run that gives the container access to a local folder, mounted at some point on the container.
+- Define a Docker **volume** and mount it to the container (using Dockerfile).
+  Volumes allow for finer control over storage properties:
+  - local vs remote
+  - storage type (block/file/object)

+`docker inspect image` returns a lot of information about the image.
+This can be used to check things like volumes, entrypoint and so on.